Squaretop Mountain Route Guide

 Mt.
 Bierstadt, Grays & Torreys Peak, Mt.
 Evans… all of these front range 14ers are crowded in the summer.
 This year I saw hundreds on Bierstadt on July 4th.
 Few people realize that Squaretop Mountain, located right between these popular peaks, see few groups climb its summit, despite being a high 13er at 13,794 feet.
 The last section is a hike without a clear trail, a somewhat rare experience in the area near Denver.
 Plan your climb up this fun peak with this Squaretop Mountain Route Guide.

-Squaretop Mountain Fast Facts
+Squaretop Mountain Route Guide Fast Facts

-Squaretop Mountain Standard Route Guide
+Squaretop Mountain Route Guide - Southeast Ridge

 From the Guanella Pass trailhead, leave the upper trailhead on the west side of the road.
 Don’t follow the crowds headed towards Mt.
 Bierstadt to the east.
 Cross a series of bridges and continue on a clear path along and up the slope above you.